serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 yarn start
 ```

-2. Now, make sure `http://localhost:4000/graphiql` is working
+Now, make sure `http://localhost:4000/graphiql` is working.

-3. Kickstart Apollo Client as shown below and you will have a react server running on your local machine.
-The setup is created using [create react app](https://github.com/facebook/create-react-app)
+With the Kickstart Apollo Client (as shown below), you will have a react server running on your local machine.
+The setup is created using [create react app](https://github.com/facebook/create-react-app):

 ```
 cd app-client/apollo-client